ravina029/RealEstateCapstoneEndToEnd/README.md

-## Building the Price Prediction Mode Pipeline:
+## Building the Price Prediction Pipeline:

 The project outlines the steps involved in creating the model: